mihainec/helmholtz-stabilized-fem/README.md

 # helmholtz-stabilized-fem
-FEniCS implementation of the numerical method introduced in the paper:
+FEniCS implementation of the numerical method introduced in the paper

 E. Burman, M. Nechita and L. Oksanen, Unique continuation for the Helmholtz equation using stabilized finite element methods, J. Math.
 Pures Appl. (to appear), 2018. https://arxiv.org/abs/1710.04125